iconify/website/partials/icon-components/components/intro-icon.md

 Exceptions:

-- If API provider is empty, it can be skipped (like in examples above).
+- If the API provider is empty, it can be skipped (like in examples above).
 - If prefix does not contain `[str]-`, prefix and icon name can be separated with hyphen.
 This is to support people migrating from icon fonts.
 For example, `[icon]fa:arrow-left` and `[icon]fa-arrow-left` are identical because `[str]fa` does not contain hyphen.

 There are over 60,000 icons available from 80+ icon sets.
 [Browse icons sets](https://icon-sets.iconify.design/) to see all available icons.